fastlane/fastlane/README.md

 - Use `LocaleUtil.changeDeviceLocaleTo(LocaleUtil.getTestLocale());` in `setUp()`
 - Use `LocaleUtil.changeDeviceLocaleTo(LocaleUtil.getEndingLocale());` in `tearDown()`
-- Use `Screengrab.screenshot(activity, "name_of_screenshot_here");` to capture screenshots at the appropriate points in your tests
+- Use `Screengrab.screenshot("name_of_screenshot_here");` to capture screenshots at the appropriate points in your tests

 If you're having trouble getting your device unlocked and the screen activated to run tests, try using `ScreenUtil.activateScreenForTesting(activity);` in your test setup.

 ## [`fastlane`](https://fastlane.tools) Toolchain